woile/woile.github.io/posts/2019-yearly-retrospective/index.md

 ## Friends

-This year I've made a lot of friends, most of them Argentinians, it's always nice to experience life with friends.
+This year I've made a lot of friends, most of them Argentinians.
+It's always nice to experience life with friends.
 I'm thankful for it.

 I'm lucky enough to have many friends in many different places, with different ideas, desires, experiences.
 They enrich my mind.

-**Lesson**: keep making friends, most people are interesting
+**Lesson**: keep making friends; most people are interesting

 ## Books